INSIGHT Into Diversity magazine honors UMSL with sixth Higher Education Excellence in Diversity Award

 UMSL’s application highlighted its ongoing efforts to provide access and opportunity to students from many different backgrounds, including students with high financial need.
 U.S. News & World Report recently ranked UMSL No. 75 nationally and first in Missouri on its list of “Top Performers on Social Mobility,” which highlights how well colleges and universities graduate students who receive federal Pell Grants.
 Earlier this year, UMSL also established the Close the Gap Grant for new undergraduate students with high financial need.
 The grant covers all remaining tuition costs above federal Pell Grants, subsidized loans and other aid so that financial constraints don’t prevent students from pursuing their education.

 UMSL is also promoting inclusive prosperity throughout the wider region in its leadership, along with Edward Jones, of the St. Louis Anchor Action Network.
-The alliance of higher education institutions, hospital systems, corporations and nonprofits has a shared commitment to advancing racial equity and removing barriers to economic opportunity, particularly in Black and Brown communities that have faced decades of disinvestment.
+The alliance of higher education institutions, hospital systems, corporations and nonprofits has a shared commitment to advancing racial equity and removing barriers to economic opportunity, particularly in communities that have faced decades of disinvestment.

 “The HEED Award process consists of a comprehensive and rigorous application that includes questions relating to the recruitment and retention of students and employees – and best practices for both – leadership support for diversity, campus culture and climate, supplier diversity, and many other aspects of campus diversity and inclusion,” said Lenore Pearlstein, publisher of INSIGHT Into Diversity magazine.
 “We take a detailed approach to reviewing each application in deciding who will be named a HEED Award recipient.
 Our standards are high, and we look for institutions where diversity and inclusion are woven into the work being done every day across their campus.”